 Smoking can shorten your life span.
 In fact, it is the leading cause of preventable death in the US.
 Cancers of the

 have all been linked to smoking.
-Quitting smoking may decrease your chance of getting cancer.
+Quitting smoking may decrease your chance of getting cancer and increase your chance of living longer.

-Smoking affects many parts of the body causing conditions like:
+Smoking affects every part of the body, causing conditions like:

 Chronic obstructive pulmonary disease

-Quitting will decrease your chances of getting these diseases.
+Quitting will decrease your chances of getting these and other diseases.

 You might be thinking, “Well, I’ve been smoking for years.
 So it’s too late for me to try and get healthy.”

 It is not too late!
-No matter how long you have been smoking, you will have immediate health benefits by quitting.
-Benefits include: Smokers tend to have higher blood pressure rates.
-When you stop smoking, your heart rate and blood pressure will decrease.
+No matter how long you have been smoking, you will have immediate health benefits by quitting: Immediate decreases in your heart rate and blood pressure.

 after quitting, carbon monoxide levels start to decrease in your blood.
 Carbon monoxide prevents your blood from carrying oxygen to parts of your body.